The Chool Bus (ch13)

 “Yeah, but it’s the exact wording used by one of those networking technology companies,” said Jack Dean, long-time friend and department colleague.

 “Damn!
-The least they can do is come up with their own idea,” said Janice, a marketing specialist, beloved by students for her exceptional creative flair.
-“I don’t know why they do that,” speaking of the university president’s promotions team.
+The least they can do is come up with their own idea,” said Janice, a marketing specialist beloved by students for her creative flair.
+“I don’t know why they do that,” she added, speaking of the university president’s promotions team.
 “They recently hired a couple of my students for internships.
-Surely, they were able to come up with something original.”
+Surely they were able to come up with something original.”

 “Nah… they always seem to mail the theme in,” said Jack.
 “Maybe they’re overwhelmed by the latest funding cuts.”